 First, you will need these landscape supplies to get started:

 - 2x hardwood stakes we recommend using a sturdy 38 x 38mm or 50 x 50mm stake for large trees

 The height of the stake will depend on your tree.
 The length should cover the trunk but not interfering with the branches.

 Insert the stakes opposite each other, having the newly planted tree in the middle.
 Use a post rammer or hammer to drive it deep enough into the ground.

 Wrap the jute webbing around the stakes supporting the tree.
 Use a Tacker Gun to secure the tie on the stakes and cut off the excess.

 When to remove the stakes?

 Garden stakes are intended to temporarily support young trees’ growth.
 In time, trees will develop strong trunk and roots, therefore they no longer need the stake.
-Stakes are usually removed after eight (8) months or whenever the tie start to interfere with the tree.
+Stakes are usually removed after eight (8) months or whenever the tie starts to interfere with the tree.

 Staking your newly installed tree allows its root systems to grow strong.
 If you need supplies for your tree installation, All Stake Supply is the answer.
-As one of the largest distributor of landscape supplies in Sydney, our range of landscaping solutions ranges from erosion control products, greenkeeping, revegetation, arboriculture and more.
+As one of the largest distributors of landscape supplies in Sydney, our range of landscaping solutions ranges from erosion control products, greenkeeping, revegetation, arboriculture and more.